pjbroad/el-build-methods/windows-10/msys2/README.md

 This script builds the client, then creates a date-tagged zip file containing the client executable and all the required DLL files.
-You can unzip this file into a pre-installed client directory to use your build.
+You can unzip this file into a pre-installed client directory to use your new build.
 You can build either a development `dev` version that contains debug symbols and a version string tagged with the build date, or a release `rel` version that uses full optomisation and the current release version string.

-The zip file is located in the `~/build` directory.
-From the Windows file explorer, this directory can be found using, for exmaple, `C:\msys64\home\Paul\build`.
+The created zip file is located in the `~/build` directory.
+From the Windows file explorer, this directory can be found using, for example, `C:\msys64\home\Paul\build`.

 To remove the build directory, you can specify the `clean` parameter